gSchool/TTP-EXCEL-CONTENT/excel-lessons/lookups.md

 ### Code-along: use `HLOOKUP` to fetch data from another table (10 min)

+**Notes:**

+Continue using the spreadsheet from the previous code-along.

 **Instructions:**

-1. Continue using the spreadsheet from the previous code-along
-2. Import the [products_horz.csv](https://drive.google.com/open?id=1Hj1LauM6mS9qM-cbIydTgXs_Acu-iney) file into a new tab
+1. Import the [products_horz.csv](https://drive.google.com/open?id=1Hj1LauM6mS9qM-cbIydTgXs_Acu-iney) file into a new tab.
-3. Looking at the imported data we see that the id values we want to join on are in columns rather than rows.
-So we will use HLOOKUP to retrieve the name of the product for each purchase in the purchase table.
+2. Looking at the imported data, note that the id values that you want to join are in columns rather than rows; you can use `HLOOKUP` to retrieve the name of the product for each purchase in the purchase table.
-4. Use HLOOKUPs to add the product name and price to each record in the purchases table
+3. Use `HLOOKUP` to add the product name and price to each record in the purchases table.

 ### !challenge